kartverket/skip.kartverket.no/blog/2024-04-10-apps-repositories.md

 We're also adding a special case where for `directory` sources (the default) we exclude `config.json` files, as we don't want to sync the config file with Argo.
+This allows us to extend it later to add options for other tools like Kustomize or Helm.

 Keep in mind that we don't want users to inject maliciously formed patches, so we cast booleans to booleans.